jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ```

-Add the appropriate board related master XDC file to the project and edit it to include the related pins like below:
+Add the appropriate board-related master XDC file to the project and edit it to include the related pins like below:

 <div align=center><img src="imgs/v2/42.png" alt="drawing" width="600"/></div>

-And then generate the bitstream and fill out the following information after reviewing the Project Summary tab.
+Then generate the bitstream and fill out the following information after reviewing the Project Summary tab.

 1. Number of BUFG/BUFGCTRL _______________